Aramco Attacks An "Act Of War" By Iran: Pompeo After Arriving In Jeddah

 Pompeo's new "act of war" declaration indeed takes the potential for escalation right back to boiling point.

-Pompeo is in Jedda where he's expected to meet with Saudi Crown Prince Mohammed bin Salman to evaluate a possible response, where the are expected to "coordinate efforts to counter Iranian aggression in the region," according to a State Department statement.
+Pompeo is in Jeddah where he's expected to meet with Saudi Crown Prince Mohammed bin Salman to evaluate a possible response and to "coordinate efforts to counter Iranian aggression in the region," according to a State Department statement.

+"We were blessed that there were no Americans killed in this attack but any time you have an act of war of this nature, there’s always risk that that could happen,” Pompeo said.
+“This is an attack of a scale we’ve just not seen before,” he added later speaking to reporters off-camera just before landing in Jeddah.

 Meanwhile, if the 'military option' is being considered, it appears we could be in the beginning phases of an international coalition response.
 UK Prime Minister Boris Johnson announced he and Trump held a phone call to discuss the need for a "united diplomatic response from international partners" after the Aramco attacks.